-The IAWG prepared a Plan of Action for the further elaboration and operationalization of the PRAI consisting of twin tracks.
-The G20 endorsed this action plan in 2011 and called on governments and investors to uphold the PRAI.
-The G8 has also expressed support to the implementation of PRAI in developing countries.
+The IAWG also prepared a Plan of Action for a continuous improvement and operationalization of the principles, which was endorsed by the G20 in 2011.
+The G8 has also expressed support to the implementation of principles for responsible agricultural investment in developing countries.

 The Plan of Action comprises field-testing principles for responsible agricultural investment and research on foreign investment in developing country agriculture to establish a solid base of evidence on the trends and impacts of investment, using the lessons learned as a basis for refining the principles, and informing various consultation processes.
 For example, the IAWG actively supported and contributed to the CFS-led inclusive consultation process initiated in 2012 to develop and ensure broad ownership of principles for responsible agricultural investment.
 The IAWG informs the public debate by sharing its knowledge on responsible agricultural investment through various publications.

 Principles and Guidance for Responsible Agricultural Investment

 The global efforts of governments, international organizations, civil society organizations and the private sector have resulted in different sets of principles and voluntary guidelines, which should be considered as complementary rather than contradictory instruments.
 Each of these principles and guidelines defends a similar set of core values, acknowledging for example the potentially beneficial role of private corporate agricultural investment while seeking to protect legitimate tenure rights, but may address different stakeholders, situations or potential conflicts.
 FAO has significantly contributed to the majority of the most relevant instruments.